Pastor Paul “Tap” Ware and his wife Marion

 Here’s a little bit about Marion:

 I grew up Amish, a hostage in religion.
-I got radically born again and then started passionately sharing my faith in Jesus with everyone.
-Afterwards I was excommunicated from the Amish churches, and all my family and friends, which put me on a path to pursue an even deeper relationship with God.
-But through the power of prayer, all things are possible through God.
-My whole family got born again.
-We began to hold meetings at my parent’s shop next to the house.
+I was radically born again and then started passionately sharing my faith in Jesus with everyone.
+Afterwards, I was excommunicated from the Amish churches, and all my family and friends.
+This put me on a path to pursue an even deeper relationship with God.
+Through the power of prayer, all things are possible through God.
+My whole family were born again!
+We began to hold meetings at my parent’s shop next to their house.
 We focused in on Celebrate Recovery and had meetings with various ministries.
-After me and Tap got married, we started weekly Bible studies in our house.
+After Tap and I got married, we started weekly Bible studies in our house.
 I have known for many years that God has called me to be a pastor’s wife.
 I did not seek after it, but I trusted God to bring it to pass in his timing.
-It has been confirmed by a number of men and women in ministry who have prophesied over my husband and me.
-I believe God has called me to minister, teach, encourage and intercede for people.
+It has been confirmed by a number of men and women in ministry who have prophesied over my husband and I. I believe God has called me to minister, teach, encourage and intercede for people.
 I really enjoy making disciples.